moooji/embedify/README.md

 Type: `boolean`
 Default: `true`

-By default, the provider's response will be parsed so that the following schema is ensured:
+By default, the provider's response will be parsed and the following schema is ensured:

 ````
 [{